Dumpling: Other Chinese dumplings

 Chinese cuisine also includes sweet dumplings.
 Tangyuan (湯圓) are smaller dumplings made with glutinous rice flour and filled with sweet sesame, peanut, or red bean paste.
 Tangyuan may also be served without a filling.
 They are eaten on the 15th day of Chinese New Year, or the Lantern Festival.
-In Southern China, people will also eat tangyuan with an angular shape on the Winter Solstice.
+In Southern China, people also eat tangyuan with an angular shape on the winter solstice.

 Other kinds of dumplings include har gow, fun guo, siew mai, lo mai gai, crystal dumplings, and several varieties of dim sum.